YakupAtahanov/Webume/README.md

 # Webume

 This project is my full resume.
 The goal was to use ONLY <b>HTML/CSS/Javascript</b>.
-Since it is on web, I prefer calling it <i>Webume</i>, instead of just Resume.
+Since it is on the web, I prefer calling it <i>Webume</i>, instead of just Resume.

 Here is the link to my resume <i>https://yakupatahanov.github.io/yakup-atahanov.github.io/</i>

 The website is running on GitHub Pages.
+Webume represents all my experiences and will never reach a "finished project" state.